aavegotchi/aavegotchi-wiki/posts/en/rarity-farming.md

 ### Base Rarity Score

-Base Rarity Score (BRS) is derived from the overall rarity of both the Aavegotchi's traits and equipped wearables.
+Base Rarity Score (BRS) is derived from the overall rarity of both the Aavegotchi's traits, equipped wearables, and their [age](/aging-mechanic).

 #### Trait BRS